 \subsubsection{The energy estimation task}

 Assume we are handed an $n$-qubit quantum state $\rho$ of which we want to determine its energy $E$ w.r.t.\ a given Hamiltonian $H$.
-The energy estimation is not a straight-forward task: due to the probabilistic nature of quantum mechanics, we have to estimate $E$ by many measurements round in which we prepare $\rho$ and measure it in some chosen basis.
+The energy estimation is not a straightforward task: due to the probabilistic nature of quantum mechanics, we have to estimate $E$ by many measurement rounds in which we prepare $\rho$ and measure it in some chosen basis.
 Moreover, we typically cannot measure the state's energy directly.
-Instead, we decompose the Hamiltonian in terms of the Pauli basis as
+Instead, we assume the Hamiltonian to be given in terms of the Pauli basis as

-with $h_i \in \RR$ and single-qubit Pauli operators $O_j^{(i)} \in \{\1,X,Y,Z\}$.
-Often we identify $H$ with its decomposition
+with $h_i \in \RR$ and single-qubit Pauli operators $O_j^{(i)} \in \mc{P}_\1$.
+Often, we identify $H$ with its decomposition

 Without loss of generality, we assume that $O^{(i)} \neq \1^{\otimes n}\ \forall i$.
 To ensure the feasibility of this decomposition, we require that $M = \LandauO(\textrm{poly}(n))$.
 This is the case, for example, in quantum chemistry applications where $M$ scales as $n^4$.